DFE-Digital/ghbfs-cms-prototype/docs/documentation/publishing-on-heroku.md

 6. In VALUE put a password of your choice, click **Add**.

-7. In the top right, click **Open app** to see your prototype online!
+7. In the top right, click **open app** to see your prototype online!